Search

 This is the default connection mode in Aximmetry DE.

 Aximmetry directly loads the content generated by Unreal, so running a separate Unreal Editor is not needed.
-This mode should be used in production because it provides the highest performance.
-This is what you have used so far.
+This mode should be used in production because it provides the best performance.

-In Cooked mode, Aximmetry uses the cooked version of the project which is generated when you press Aximmetry / Cook Content for Aximmetry DE in Unreal.
+In Cooked mode, Aximmetry uses the cooked version of the project.

 Live Sync

-By default, the Unreal Editor runs in a reduced performance mode when it is not the active application which causes a significant decrease in framerate in Live Sync mode.
+By default, the Unreal Editor runs in a reduced performance mode when it is not the active application which causes a significant decrease in frame rate in Live Sync mode.
 To disable this behavior, untick the "Use Less CPU when in Background" option in Edit / Editor Preferences / Performance / Editor Performance.
-If you run the scene in a separate editor window (as described below), it will still run in a reduced performance mode when it is minimized, so do not minimize this window.

 To use Live Sync: